jo/sync-tank/chesterfield-migration/index.md

 }
 ```

 There are a few noteworthy aspects about this selector.
 We said it's supposed to be used by clients that work with schema version two.
 Recall from the example manifests that schema version two requires todo items of version two.
-But since we want apps to receive all newer documents as well we ask to exclude lower versions from the replication.
+But since we want apps to receive all newer documents as well we ask to exclude only lower versions from the replication.
 Similarly, this selector will also replicate all documents that are not todo item documents.
-This includes status and settings documents of version one and higher as well as all other types that may be added in the future.
+This includes group and settings documents of version one and higher as well as all other types that may be added in the future.
 This way, clients can stay open to new schema versions and be prepared for the next seamless migration.

+[maybe an image here that illustrates how the selector works?]

 As a last point we'd like to reiterate that replications take time and may lead to temporarily incomplete data.
-For instance, the todo item may have already been replicated while the corresponding status document is still missing.
+For instance, the todo item may have already been replicated while the corresponding group document is still missing.
 But this is a general learning about CouchDB: clients have to be able to deal with this kind of incomplete data anyway.
 If you really need pieces of data to be present together consider keeping them together in one document.

 ### Multiple schema versions in a single database

 After successful replication clients will have all necessary data in their local databases, although potentially in multiple versions.
 This raises the question of how parallel schema versions can be managed within a single database.

 An obvious first requirement is that every document's `_id` now has to reflect the version number.
-This was already addressed when we introduced our taxonomy above. *Single-version* and *multi-db* migrations do not have to modify document identifiers - they can simply reuse them across versions. *Multi-version* migrations, however, cannot afford this convenience.
-One option for reflecting the version in the `_id` is to simply add it at the end.
-This would for instance create todo items with `_id`s like `todo-item:ce2f71ee7db9d6decfe459ca9d000df5:v:2`.
+This was already addressed when we introduced the migration taxonomy in our previous article. *Single-version* and *multi-db* migrations do not have to modify document identifiers - they can simply reuse them across versions. *Multi-version* migrations, however, cannot afford this convenience.
+One option for reflecting the version in the `_id` is to add it right after the schema title.
+This would, for instance, create todo items with `_id`s like `todo-item@2:ce2f71ee7db9d6decfe459ca9d000df5`.
 A transformator performing an up-migration of this document would accordingly have to increase the version number to 3 without modifying the hash so the document could still be identified.

+All the example documents in the previous section aleady carry their version in the `_id`.
+The astute reader may have noticed, however, that these are only the major numbers of the document versions.
+If we are using semantic versioning for schemas, why does it say `todo-item@2:<uuid>` instead of `todo-item@2.0.0:<uuid>`?
+The reason for this is that any application that can work with version `2.0.0` can also work with version `2.1.0` or `2.13.5`.
+If it couldn't, there would have been a breaking change in the schema and we would have had to move to version `3` at some point.
+In this sense, all documents of the same major version can be treated as belonging to the same collection.
+Hence, there is no need to be overly specific with the `_id`.

-Be careful, though, not to rely on document versions when it comes to imlementing associations.
+As another aside, be careful not to rely on document versions when it comes to imlementing associations.
 If we associate, say, an address with a user through a `userId`-attribute on the address, this should not specify the version of the user document.
 Otherwise migrations could destroy existing associations.

 Apart from reflecting the schema version in the document identifier we have made sure from early on to keep `schema` and `version`-attributes in each document.
 This will pay off now as clients need to retrieve exactly the version of a piece of data that they can currently work with.
 Traditionally most data was retrieved from CouchDB via *views* but once again Mango selectors are a recent, very performant alternative.
 By way of an example consider a client working with data schema version two that wants to display a list of todos.
-The same todo may exist in multiple parallel versions in the database, but the client can retrieve exactly the version it knows how to handle using the following selector.
+The same todo item may exist in multiple versions in the database, but the client can retrieve exactly the version it knows how to handle using the following selector.

 ```json
 {